apache/unomi/README.md

   mvn clean install
 ```

+The Maven build process will generate both a standalone package you can use directly to start the context server
+(see "Deploying the generated package") or a KAR file that you can then deploy using a manual deployment process into
+an already installed Apache Karaf server (see "Deploying into an existing Karaf server")

 If you want to build and run the integration tests, you should instead use :

     mvn -P itests clean install